Androz2091/minecraft-discord-bot/README.md

 You will have to fill the `config.json` file to make the bot working (rename the `config.sample.json` file to `config.json`).
 Here are some informations about the config file fields:

-* `token` your Discord bot token.
+* `token` Your Discord bot token.
-* `ipAddress`: the IP address of the server you want to track statistics.
+* `ipAddress`: The IP address of the server you want to track statistics.
 For example, can be `mc.hypixel.net` for Hypixel.
-* `port`: the port of your minecraft server (optional, you can delete the field).
+* `port`: The port of your minecraft server (optional, you can delete the field).
-* `playersChannel`: the Discord ID of the voice channel that will show the number of players connected to your server.
+* `playersChannel`: The Discord ID of the voice channel that will show the number of players connected to your server.
-* `statusChannel`: the Discord ID of the voice channel that will show the status of your server.
+* `statusChannel`: The Discord ID of the voice channel that will show the status of your server.
-* `updateInterval`: the interval for the voice channel update. **Due to a recent update of Discord, the interval must be greater than 10 minutes**
+* `updateInterval`: The interval for the voice channel update. **Due to a recent update of Discord, the interval must be greater than 10 minutes**
 * `prefix`: the prefix of the bot for text commands.